-For over 130 years, Belvoir Christian Academy has been committed to providing students a well-rounded academic, physical and spiritual program.
+For 135 years, Belvoir Christian Academy has been committed to providing students a well-rounded academic, physical and spiritual program.
 With the help of a dedicated faculty, we offer a challenging, age-appropriate curriculum for children ages Pre-K3 through eighth grade.
 Our curriculum integrates traditional education with technology, while providing a Christian, family-oriented environment.
 We maintain low student-teacher ratios, with an average of 11 students per class.

 In addition to our core subjects, we offer Spanish to each grade, including pre-school, as well as Algebra 1 to our eighth graders who are ready for advanced math.
 Students also benefit by having access to our two mobile Google Chromebook laptop labs that rotate among the classrooms to allow students to complete research projects and classwork individually.